tesseractpro-io/rebrand/README.md

-**# rebrand
-The rebranding text from mtops to tesseract pro
+# Meet Tesseract Pro

-**Dear MTOPS MTS Community,
+Dear MTOPS MTS Community,

 I am thrilled to announce a major transformation for MTOPS MTS.
 MTS is rebranding as Tesseract Pro, representing a new era in the platform's evolution.
 With this rebranding, I aim to provide an enhanced charting experience, expanded features, and an even stronger community for all our valued users.